 Book 04: The Long Hitch Home, “a book with a map”

 This is a book with a map, and what a map!
-Jamie Maslin recounts in it his adventures hitchhiking from Hobart, Tasmania, Australia, where he lives now, to London, England, his hometown.
-You could slightly change the expression “go big or go home” to “go big and go home” to give it an entirely different meaning for this case: “go big” is the way, “go home” is the destination.
-What I’m trying to say is that once he stepped on this adventure, there was not really another option than to complete it.
+Jamie Maslin recounts his adventures hitchhiking from Hobart, Tasmania, Australia to London, England.
+He lives in Hobart now, but London is his hometown.
+Change the expression “go big or go home.”
+Instead, try “go big and go home” to give it a different meaning.
+In this case, “go big” is the way.
+“Go home” is the destination.
+Once he embarked on this adventure, he had no other choice.
+He had to finish it.
 And I am sure glad that he did, and put it all in writing!

 Eighteen thousand miles.
 Eight hundred rides.
 Nineteen countries.
 Three continents.
 One end of the globe to the other.
 Could you quit your job for the adventure of a lifetime?